Werner Fabricius

-Fabricius Werner (1633-1679), an organist and composer of note, was born April 10, 1633, at Itzehoe, Holstein.
+Fabricius Werner (1633-1679), an organist and composer of note, was born on 10 April 1633 in Itzehoe, Holstein.
 As a boy he studied music under his father, Albert Fabricius, organist in Flensburg, and Paul Moth, the Cantor there.
-He went to the Gymnasium in Hamburg, where Thomas Selle and Heinrich Scheidematm were his teachers in music.
+He went to the Gymnasium in Hamburg, where Thomas Selle and Heinrich Scheidemann were his teachers in music.
 In 1650 he went to the Leipzig University, studying philosophy, theology, and law; in the latter he became a fully qualified 'Notar.'
 He was appointed Musik-Director of the Paulinerkirche, Leipzig, in 1656, and in 1658 was also appointed organist to the Nicolaikirche.
-Although he tried for the post of Cantor to the Thomaikirche in March 1658, he was not elected.
-He was married July 3, 1665, and one son survived him, Johann Albert Fabricius.
-He died Jan.
-9, 1679, at Leipzig, forty-five years old, according to the contemporary account of him in Musica Davidica, order Davids Music, bei der Leichbe-stattung des ...
+Although he tried for the post of Cantor to the Thomaskirche in March 1658, he was not elected.
+He was married on 3 July 1665, and one son survived him, Johann Albert Fabricius.
+He died on 9 January 1679 in Leipzig, forty-five years old, according to the contemporary account of him in Musica Davidica, order Davids Music, bei der Leichbe-stattung des ...
 Hern Werneri Fabricii ... durch Joh.
 Thilone, ad S. Nicolaum Ecclesiaste.